lsst-dm/dmtn-208/index.rst

 ``BAND`` filter parameters will not be supported in the initial implementation.
 They may become meaningful later in cutout requests from all-sky coadds and can be added at that time.

-If the requested cutout does not lie within the bounds of any image named in the ``ID`` parameters, the entire cutout request will fail with an appropriate error.

 The initial implementation of the image cutout service will only return FITS files.
 However, we expect to need support for other image types such as JPEG in the future.
 When that support is added, it can be requested via a ``RESPONSEFORMAT=image/jpeg`` parameter.